-13) § 205.201 Organic production and handling system plan.
+§ 205.201 Organic production and handling system plan.

-(a) The producer or handler of a production or handling operation, except as exempt or excluded under § 205.101, intending to sell, label, or represent agricultural products as "100 percent organic," "organic," or "made with organic (specified ingredients or food group(s))" must develop an organic production or handling system plan that is agreed to by the producer or handler and an accredited certifying agent.
+- (a) The producer or handler of a production or handling operation, except as exempt under § 205.101, intending to sell, label, or represent agricultural products as "100 percent organic," "organic," or "made with organic (specified ingredients or food group(s))" must develop an organic production or handling system plan that is agreed to by the producer or handler and an accredited certifying agent.
 An organic system plan must meet the requirements set forth in this section for organic production or handling.
-An organic production or handling system plan must include: (1) A description of practices and procedures to be performed and maintained, including the frequency with which they will be performed;

-(2) A list of each substance to be used as a production or handling input, indicating its composition, source, location(s) where it will be used, and documentation of commercial availability, as applicable;

-(3) A description of the monitoring practices and procedures to be performed and maintained, including the frequency with which they will be performed, to verify that the plan is effectively implemented;

-(4) A description of the recordkeeping system implemented to comply with the requirements established in \S 205.103;

-(5) A description of the management practices and physical barriers established to prevent commingling of organic and nonorganic products on a split operation and to prevent contact of organic production and handling operations and products with prohibited substances; and

-(6) Additional information deemed necessary by the certifying agent to evaluate compliance with the regulations.
+An organic production or handling system plan must include: - (1) A description of practices and procedures to be performed and maintained, including the frequency with which they will be performed; - (2) A list of each substance to be used as a production or handling input, indicating its composition, source, location(s) where it will be used, and documentation of commercial availability, as applicable; - (3) A description of the monitoring practices and procedures to be performed and maintained, including the frequency with which they will be performed, to verify that the plan is effectively implemented.
+This must include a description of the monitoring practices and procedures to verify suppliers in the supply chain and organic status of agricultural products received, and to prevent organic fraud, as appropriate to the certified operation's activities, scope, and complexity; - (4) A description of the recordkeeping system implemented to comply with the requirements established in § 205.103; - (5) A description of the management practices and physical barriers established to prevent commingling of organic and nonorganic products on a split operation and to prevent contact of organic production and handling operations and products with prohibited substances; and - (6) Additional information deemed necessary by the certifying agent to evaluate compliance with the regulations.